gabrielelanaro/gabrielelanaro.github.io/blog/_posts/2020-05-05-flashcard-and-memory.md

 - We have `RepetitionSystem` which chooses which card we should show the user
 - We show the card to the user and collect feedback (wether the user recalled the item correctly or not)
-- We pass the feebdack to the `RepetitionSystem` so that it can learn and decide which card to show next.
+- We pass the feedback to the `RepetitionSystem` so that it can learn and decide which card to show next.

 {% highlight python %}
 repetition_system = RepetitionSystem()